 A price list lets you have a set of predefined prices for specific contacts while the rest of them would be charged at the normal rate.
-You can simply assign a price list to your first ever customer, for example, and offer to mark the prices of items down by 10% to show your gratitude.
+For instance, you can assign a price list to your first ever customer, and mark the prices of items down by 10% to show your gratitude.
 Similarly, you could also create a price list for your vendors based on the price they offer at different seasons, and apply them to transactions, instead of editing the item price.

-Some examples of when a price list can be used:
+Some examples of when a price list can be used for products:

-Vendor offers products at a discount rate for a particular period.
+- Discounted rate by vendors for a particular period.

 Enabling Price Lists

-- You can now start creating customised price lists for your customers.
+You can now start creating customized price lists for your customers.